iAmG-r00t/alx-system_engineering-devops/0x02-shell_redirections/README.md

      - **Others:** `maxdepth 1` ; To avoid parsing sub directories. (*you may need this in future.*)
 12. [Whats12's new](./12-newest_files) : A script that prints the 10 newest files in the current directory.
    - The output should be; one file per line and sorted from the newest to the oldest.
-13. [13.
-Being unique is better than being perfect](./13-unique) : A script that takes a list of words as input and prints only words that appear exactly once.
+13. [Being unique is better than being perfect](./13-unique) : A script that takes a list of words as input and prints only words that appear exactly once.
    - Input and Output format is; `One word per line`.
-   - Words should be sorted.
+   - Words should be sorted. (use this [list](./list) as your input to see if the challenge will work. 😊) `cat list | ./13-unique`
+14. [It must be in that file](./14-findthatword) : A script that prints lines containing the pattern `"root"` from the file `/etc/passwd`.